Bashamichi Campus

 From Age 3 Class - 45-minute class / Every week

-• (1)Promotes physical health and wellness whilst having fun
+• (1) Promotes physical health and wellness while having fun

-• (2)Builds self-confidence
+• (2) Builds self-confidence

-• (3)Improves posture, coordination, and alignment
+• (3) Improves posture, coordination, and alignment

 Our lessons focus on developing and improving physical and mental growth through learning basic dance skills.
 Most importantly, we want to encourage self-expression through body movement and for the children to enjoy dance.

 Dance plays a key role in developing physical health and wellness in young children.
 Being aware and understanding our bodies improves the connection between the mind and the body.
 Proper posture, coordination, and alignment are the foundations of all dance movements.
 Having good body posture and alignment improves coordination and concentration as it trains the body to control movement and develop a sense of rhythm.
-As well, dance has been shown to build self-confidence by providing a creative and expressive outlet whilst being an opportunity to learn something new and fun.
+As well, dance has been shown to build self-confidence by providing a creative and expressive outlet while providing an opportunity to learn something new and fun.

 Students will have the opportunity to perform on stage and showcase themselves in front of an audience with the following events that will take place within the year.
 These performances are essential for children to have goals and gain special experiences while learning to build confidence and self-expression.